huggingface/datasets/docs/source/loading_datasets.rst

 In this case specific instruction for dowloading the missing files will be provided when running the script with :func:`datasets.load_dataset` for the first time to explain where and how you can get the files.

-After you've downloaded the files, you can point to the folder hosting them locally with the :obj:`data_dir` argument as follow
+After you've downloaded the files, you can point to the folder hosting them locally with the :obj:`data_dir` argument as follows:

 .. code-block::